Exafunction/codeium.nvim/README.md

   - `idle_delay`: defaults to `75`.
 Time in ms to wait before requesting completions after typing stops.
   - `virtual_text_priority`: defaults to `65535`.
 Priority of the virtual text
   - `map_keys`: defaults to `true`.
 Set `false` to not set any key bindings for completions
+  - `accept_fallback`: Emulate pressing this key when using the accept key binding but there is no completion.
+Defaults to "\t"
   - `key_bindings`: key bindings for accepting and cycling through completions
     - `accept`: key binding for accepting a completion, default is `<Tab>`
     - `accept_word`: key binding for accepting only the next word, default is not set